 It is the parent/carer's responsibility to ensure that Arbour House School has sufficient and up to date information about their child's medical needs.

-All pupils' medical information, whether medicated or not, is stored in a confidential file in the Medical Room.
+All pupils' medical information, whether those pupils receive medication or not, is stored in a confidential file in the Medical Room.

 Policy Review Record